sjbrown/1kfa/mod_guide_gm.md

 presided over by a lieutenant and his subordinates (there are as many subordinates as there are PCs).
 They are the swords-first, questions-later types and attack immediately at close range.
-The 3 soldiers have 6 stamina points and do 1d4 attack power.
+The 3 soldiers have 6 stamina points and do 1d4 Might.
-The lieutenant has 8 stamina points and attack power of 1d6.
+The lieutenant has 8 stamina points and Might of 1d6.

 The lieutenant will never surrender, but if the rest of their allies are cut down, a single soldier left standing may lose his nerve and give up.